paolofalcoruegg/axp/README.md

 * 1x Arduino Uno R3
 * 2x 12'' Radioshack speaker

 The components were connected using a plethora of 3.5mm, 6.35mm and speaker cables.
 Data and power lines either ran through USB-A or jumper wires.
-The bulky electronic components were assembled on a piece of plywood and separated from the speaker, as shown in Figure XXX.
+The bulky electronic components were assembled on a piece of plywood and separated from the speaker, as shown in Figure 6.
+For the purposes of the installation, the electronics box was hidden away underneath a table upon which the module was placed.

 <p align="center"><img width="700" src=".github/IntegrationProcess.jpg"></p>
 <p align="center"><em>Figure 6: Hardware integration</em></p>

-For the purposes of the installation, the electronics box was hidden away underneath a table upon which the module was placed.

 </details>